 - 3.1 Given the urgent need for dredging to maintain access to Hickling village and associated facilities/businesses following the deferral of the project from last year, Natural England consent has been sought for initial works to complete erosion protection at Hill Common and undertake some additional dredging at the north end of the navigation channel which are due to be carried out in November 2015.
 This work has planning permission in place, and will also be a useful local trial of the Nicospan technique for providing bankside protection and stabilisation.
 To support the application an Environmental Report has been prepared which details the proposed works, sets out the Habitats Risk Assessment and includes the detailed monitoring plan. - 3.2 Additional budget of £34,500 is required to purchase/ hire the additional resources needed to complete these works.
 The dredging method proposed is to conventionally dredge using in house labour and plant as far as possible, but to reduce the risk of Prymnesium, additional mitigations are proposed which includes the addition of a 'moon pool' to the excavator, and additional silt curtains.
-To maximise the volume of material which can be deposited in Duck Broad Island, it is also planned to hire a concrete pump to offload, which will allow the rear of the island to be reached. - 3.3 Members support is sought for a budget increase of £21,000 with the remaining amount to be funded by deferring Bure Mouth dredging to next year.
-The details of this budget request are further set out in the Income and Expenditure report on this agenda. - 3.4 It is proposed that other elements of the vision would be delivered in a phased approach over future years, subject to further feasibility work and detailed design, funding availability and individual planning and other consents as required.
+To maximise the volume of material which can be deposited in Duck Broad Island, it is also planned to hire a concrete pump to offload, which will allow the rear of the island to be reached. - 3.3 It is proposed that other elements of the vision would be delivered in a phased approach over future years, subject to further feasibility work and detailed design, funding availability and individual planning and other consents as required.
 Taking account of the physical and environmental constraints of operating on the site an annual window for dredging work has been identified as a maximum of 12 weeks per annum, although there is a possibility that construction works could take place outside this period.
 Therefore, to deliver the vision as a whole is likely to be a medium long term commitment of up to 10 years.
-It should be noted that this commitment would mean a reduction in the amount of dredging completed elsewhere in the Broads whilst this project is ongoing. - 3.5 Given the complexity of the site in terms of environmental factors, engineering feasibility and the monitoring requirements it must be stressed that plans at this stage are outline only.
+It should be noted that this commitment would mean a reduction in the amount of dredging completed elsewhere in the Broads whilst this project is ongoing. - 3.4 Given the complexity of the site in terms of environmental factors, engineering feasibility and the monitoring requirements it must be stressed that plans at this stage are outline only.
 It will be important to retain a flexible approach to project delivery and will be subject to change depending on monitoring results.
 It is therefore proposed that regular reporting on progress to members and stakeholders would be undertaken throughout the project life.

-4 Funding Implications
+4 Funding

 - 4.1 The Authority is currently investigating the possibility for European external funding and has submitted an Expression of Interest form for Interreg North Sea Region funding with a number of European partners.
 The Authority has submitted a number of work packages for lake, fen and catchment management under an initial budget of £1,400,000.
-These include: - Hickling Broad Enhancement Project - Economic assessment of diversification in the Upper Thurne catchment - Beneficial reuse of fen/peat arisings - Supporting school's curriculum development - Developing volunteer surveyors - Developing a water code and communication with water users - 4.2 Outline costings for the Hickling Broad Enhancement Project have been developed and are summarised below to identify the potential scale of the budget required, and will assist in preparing a detailed external funding bid as well as identifying the amount of match funding required to be found by the Broads Authority using navigation income and National Park Grant.
+These include:

+- Hickling Broad Enhancement Project

+- Economic assessment of diversification in the Upper Thurne catchment

+- Beneficial reuse of fen/peat arising's

+- Supporting school's curriculum development

+- Developing volunteer surveyors

+- Developing a water code and communication with water users